daffidwilde/markdown-cv/index.md

 ## Education

 `2017-2021`
-__PhD Applied Statistics, OR and Data Analytics__&emsp;
+__PhD Applied Statistics, Operational Research and Data Analytics__&emsp;
 *School of Mathematics, Cardiff University*

-My thesis offers a thorough utilisation of machine learning techniques to understand variation in healthcare data; this is achieved by assessing, creating and applying machine learning techniques in a novel manner.
-The results of this are new perspectives on algorithm evaluation and fair clustering, as well as attaining actionable insights into a healthcare population using routinely gathered, administrative datasets.
+My PhD was partially funded by a Welsh NHS Health Board, and my thesis focuses on the thorough, ethical utilisation of machine learning techniques in healthcare settings.
+The key results of my research include new perspectives on algorithm evaluation and fair clustering, as well as actionable insights into a healthcare population using routinely gathered, administrative data.
 In addition to these contributions, my thesis is accompanied by a collection of well-developed research software packages.
+I also took every opportunity to disseminate my research through talks, live coding workshops, and poster events.

 `2014-2017`
 __BSc Mathematics (First Class Honours)__&emsp;